shreyas-shriyan/Image-Download-Using-Javascript/README.md

 # ImageDownload
-image download using javascript from browser (cross origin image)
+*image download using javascript from browser (cross origin image) *save image as using javascript